Catholic Charities of the Archdiocese of Chicago: Services today

-Over the course of many decades, the agency has opened offices and established community service centers in neighborhoods with the greatest poverty, where the agency is able to respond to those most in need where they live.
-A comprehensive array of social services addresses not only immediate basic human needs, but also critical social and economic barriers in people's lives so that all may achieve the goal of economic and emotional self-sufficiency.
+Over several decades, the agency has opened offices and established community service centers in neighborhoods with high poverty rates, enabling it to serve the members of the communities directly.
+The broad range of social services provided addresses immediate basic human needs, as well as long-term social and economic needs, in order to promote economic and emotional self-sufficiency.

 Catholic Charities of the Archdiocese of Chicago functions today as one of the largest private non-profit social service agencies in the Midwest, and also one of the largest Catholic Charities of any diocese or archdiocese in the country.

 Staff and volunteers

 In the beginning, nearly all the work of Catholic Charities was accomplished by volunteers.
 To this day, volunteers are extremely critical to the work of Catholic Charities.
 Approximately 15,000 volunteers provided invaluable assistance to Catholic Charities last year.
 Catholic Charities also employs nearly 2,500 individuals as social workers, aides, administrators and program directors.